 So that's one thing.

-I can guarantee you that this school has not done a proper threat assessment to understand fully where people are going to come in and uh how they're gonna access and how quickly these shooters can get into a classroom, because the sheer fact is the shooter got into a classroom.
+I can guarantee you that this school has not done a proper threat assessment to understand fully where people are going to come in and how they're going to access and how quickly these shooters can get into a classroom.

 So that just shows you how inadequate these schools are in preparing for this.

-Um people should be doing threat assessments on their schools and having a plan on how to act, not just react, and you can eliminate the majority of this chaos.
+People should be doing threat assessments on their schools and having a plan on how to act, not just react, and you can eliminate the majority of this chaos.

-And having a good guy with a gun, whether it's retired law enforcement, retired um uh military personnel who've been in a combat uh type of role who've been trained with weapons, if they want to volunteer, there's usually in schools there's maybe you know uh three to five ways to get into that school, and it would not be difficult to stop this thing very quickly.
+And having a good guy with a gun, whether it's retired law enforcement, retired military personnel who've been in a combat type of role, who've been trained with weapons, if they want to volunteer, there's usually in schools, there's maybe, you know, three to five ways to get into that school.

-I don't even know if the videos that were sent to me are videos I could show on TV.
+Dan Bongino, I don't even know if the videos that were sent to me are videos I could show on TV.

-It's literally in one of these videos, the shooter walks right into the classroom, and you're you see the kids hiding under their desk and getting down as low as they can.
+It's literally in one of these videos, the shooter walks right into the classroom, and you see the kids hiding under their desk and getting down as low as they can.

 And literally, you know, rapid fire.